 Article Category Description Result Default Visibility SWC-100 SWC-108 Functions and state variables visibility should be set explicitly.
 Visibility levels should be specified consciously.
-Integer Overflow and Underflow SWC-101 If unchecked math is used, all math operations should be safe from overflows and underflows.
+PASS Integer Overflow and Underflow SWC-101 If unchecked math is used, all math operations should be safe from overflows and underflows.
 PASS Outdated Compiler Version SWC-102 It is recommended to use a recent version of the Solidity compiler.
 PASS Floating Pragma SWC-103 Contracts should be deployed with the same compiler version and flags that they have been tested thoroughly.
 PASS Unchecked Call Return Value SWC-104 The return value of a message call should be checked.
 PASS Unprotected Ether Withdrawal SWC-105 Due to missing or insufficient access controls, malicious parties can withdraw from the contract.
-PASS SELFDESTRUCT Instruction SWC-106 The contract should not be self-destructible while it has funds belonging to users.
-PASS Reentrancy SWC-107 Check effect interaction pattern should be followed if the code performs recursive call.
-Uninitialized Storage Pointer SWC-109 Uninitialized local storage variables can point to unexpected storage locations in the contract.
-PASS Assert Violation SWC-110 SWC-123 Properly functioning code should never reach a failing assert statement.
-PASS Deprecated Solidity Functions SWC-111 Deprecated built-in functions should never be used.
+SELFDESTRUCT Instruction SWC-106 The contract should not be self-destructible while it has funds belonging to users.
+PASS Reentrancy Check effect interaction pattern should be followed if the code performs recursive call.
+PASS Uninitialized Storage Pointer SWC-109 Uninitialized local storage variables can point to unexpected storage locations in the contract.
+PASS Assert Violation SWC-110 SWC-123 1 3 Deprecated Solidity Functions SWC-111 Deprecated built-in functions should never be used.
 PASS Delegate call to Untrusted Callee SWC-112 Delegatecalls should only be allowed to trusted addresses.
 PASS

-\bigcirc DoS (Denial of Service) SWC-113 SWC-128 Execution of the code should never be blocked by a specific contract state unless required.
-Race Conditions SWC-114 Race Conditions and Transactions Order Dependency should not be possible.
-Authorization through tx.origin SWC-115 tx.origin should not be used for authorization.
-PASS Block values as a proxy for time SWC-116 Block numbers should not be used for time calculations.
-PASS Signature Unique ID SWC-117 SWC-121 SWC-122 Signed messages should always have a unique id.
+DoS (Denial of Service) SWC-113 SWC-128 Execution of the code should never be blocked by a specific contract state unless required.
+PASS Race Conditions Race Conditions and Transactions Order Dependency should not be possible.
+PASS Authorization through tx.origin SWC-115 tx.origin should not be used for authorization.
+Block values as a proxy for time SWC-116 Block numbers should not be used for time calculations PASS Signature Unique ID SWC-117 SWC-121 SWC-122 Signed messages should always have a unique id.
 A transaction hash should not be used as a unique id.
 PASS Incorrect Constructor Name SWC-118 Constructors are special functions that are called only once during the contract creation.
 PASS Shadowing State Variable SWC-119 State variables should not be shadowed.
-Weak Sources of Randomness SWC-120 Random values should never be generated from Chain Attributes or be predictable.
-Write to Arbitrary Storage Location SWC-124 The contract is responsible for ensuring that only authorized user or contract accounts may write to sensitive storage locations.
-PASS Incorrect Inheritance Order SWC-125 When inheriting multiple contracts, especially if they have identical functions, a developer should carefully specify inheritance in the correct order.
+PASS Weak Sources of Randomness SWC-120 SWC-120 Random values should never be generated from Chain Attributes or be predictable.
+Write to Arbitrary Storage Location SWC-124 authorized user or contract accounts may write to PASS Inheritance Order SWC-125 identical functions, a developer should carefully inheritance in the correct order.
+The rule of thur inherit contracts from more /general/ to more / When inheriting multiple contracts, especially if they have identical functions, a developer should carefully specify inheritance in the correct order.
 The rule of thumb is to inherit contracts from more /general/ to more /specific/.
-Insufficient Gas Griefing SWC-126 Insufficient gas griefing attacks can be performed on contracts which accept data and use it in a sub-call on another contract.
-Arbitrary Jump Function SWC-127 As Solidity doesnt support pointer arithmetics, it is impossible to change such variable to an arbitrary value.
+PASS Insufficient gas griefing attacks can be performed on contracts which accept data and use it in a sub-call on another contract.
+PASS Arbitrary Jump Function SWC-127 As Solidity doesnt support pointer arithmetics, it is impossible to change such variable to an arbitrary value.
 PASS

 Typographical Error SWC-129 A typographical error can occur for example when the intent of a defined operation is to sum a number to a variable.

-Override control character SWC-130 Malicious actors can use the Right-To-Left-Override unicode character to force RTL text rendering and confuse users as to the real intent of a contract.
-Unused variables SWC-131 SWC-135 Unused variables are allowed in Solidity and they do not pose a direct security issue.
-PASS Unexpected Ether balance SWC-132 Contracts can behave erroneously when they strictly assume a specific Ether balance.
-PASS Hash Collisions Variable SWC-133 Using abi.encodePacked() with multiple variable length arguments can, in certain situations, lead to a hash collision.
-PASS Hardcoded gas amount SWC-134 The transfer() and send() functions forward a fixed amount of 2300 gas.) functions forward a fixed amount PASS Unencrypted Private Data SWC-136 It is a common misconception that private type variables cannot be read.
+Override control character SWC-130 character to force RTL text rendering and confuse users as PASS

+Unused variables PASS

+Unexpected Ether balance SWC-132 PASS

+Hash Collisions Variable SWC-133 PASS

+Hardcoded gas amount SWC-134 PASS

+Unencrypted Private Data It is a common misconception that private type variables cannot be read.
 PASS